lyfeyvutha/transcribe-kh-bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/lyfeyvutha/transcribe-kh-bot/blob/main/LICENSE) file for details.

 ## Acknowledgments